 - You will be filing a corporation tax return and paying corporation tax on profits rather than income tax.

-- The corporation tax rate is 19% for the 2021/22 tax year that is lower than the personal income tax, there is also no National Insurance charges on profits made through a company.
+- The corporation tax rate is 19% for the 2021/22 tax year which is lower than the personal income tax, there are also no National Insurance charges on profits made through a company.

 - When you are paying corporation tax, you will no longer be subject to the recent mortgage interest relief restrictions.